 13. Art’s District

 Next, I recommend heading over to the Art’s District.
 The Art’s District is the up and coming downtown neighborhood that everybody wants to live at, and everyone else comes to eat at.
 The Art’s District has lots of artistic murals on all of the buildings, a bunch of crazy places to eat like Wurstkuche, which has rattlesnake and rabbit sausages, breweries, ice cream, you name it they have it in the Art’s District.
 It’s an excellent place to just park, walk around and explore.
 Naturally, bring your appetite because there are lots you’re going to want to eat.

 14. Spire 73 Bar at the InterContinental Hotel

-If you are in LA at night, head over the InterContinental hotel which is the tallest building on the West Coast.
-From there, you can take the elevator all the way to the 70th floor and then another elevator to the 73rd floor to go to the tallest open-air bar in the entire country.
+If you are in LA at night, head over the InterContinental hotel, the tallest building on the West Coast.
+From there, you can take the elevator to the 70th floor and then another elevator to the 73rd floor to go to the tallest open-air bar in the entire country.
 This is a great place to grab a drink or snack and look out over the city lights.

 15. LA Live and the Grammy Museum

 My next recommendation is to head down to LA Live, which is right across from the Staple Center and has lots of restaurants as well as the Grammy Museum.
 If you’re a fan of music, then the Grammy Museum is a great place to explore.
 It talks about past winners, has instruments that you can play, microphones you can sing into, and revolving exhibits on things like punk rock and famous guitars.
 Also, along the sidewalk, outside of the museum, there are big records in the ground, much like the stars on the Hollywood Walk of Fame, that talk about the different artists that won categories during each year of the Grammy’s.

 16. Smorgasborg LA